Skywave LinuxSoftware Defined Radio for Global Online Listening

 - Run it as a virtual machine under Virtualbox or VMware

-- Burn it to a DVD and run it as a boot disc (slow, avoid if possible).
+- Burn it to a DVD and run it as a boot disc (very slow, not recommended).

-Skywave Linux is a 64 bit system, built on a base of Ubuntu 16.04 LTS, uses the MATE desktop environment, and draws on the capabilities of Ubuntu: software updating, graphics, system resource management, etc. It is the additional digital signal processing, networking, and signal decoding applications that set Skywave Linux apart from stock Ubuntu Linux.
+Skywave Linux is a 64 bit system, built on a base of Ubuntu 20.04 LTS, uses the MATE Desktop and i3 Window Manager.
+It is the additional digital signal processing, networking, and signal decoding applications that set Skywave Linux apart from its original base software.
 The default username is skywave and there is no password in the default system.

-It may sometimes be advantageous for users to use encrypted connections which provide stronger privacy, security, and ability to circumvent censorship.
-For that purpose, the Lantern and Psiphon applications are installed.
-In addition, basic OpenVPN and L2TP/IPSec connections are supported.
+It is sometimes necessary for users to make encrypted connections which provide stronger privacy, security, and ability to circumvent censorship.
+For that purpose, Lantern, Psiphon, Sshuttle, Outline, and Wireguard client applications are installed.
+Skywave Linux intends to bash holes in censorship barriers.

-Skywave Linux thanks the talented developers who create Ubuntu, Gqrx, QtRadio, Cubic SDR, Dump1090, Fldigi, WebSDR, and the many other components necessary for this distribution to exist.
+Skywave Linux thanks the talented developers who create Ubuntu, Gqrx, Cubic SDR, Dump1090, Fldigi, WebSDR, and the many other components which help this distribution to exist.
 Skywave Linux also thanks the end users for selecting this distribution and hopes it is an asset to their radio monitoring endeavors.

 Skywave Linux is provided as-is.
 No guarantees or warranties are applicable to Skywave Linux.
-Skywave Linux is based on Ubuntu Linux, but not endorsed by or affiliated with Ubuntu or Canonical Ltd. End users bear all responsibility for compliance with local regulations relating to communications monitoring.
+Skywave Linux is derived from Ubuntu Linux, but not endorsed by or affiliated with Ubuntu or Canonical Ltd. End users bear all responsibility for compliance with applicable regulations relating to communications monitoring.

 SPECIAL NOTES AND BUG FIXES